ruleshake/ruleshake-start/README.md

 > by back services to validate tokens.
 >
 > You don't have to do that if you're running Keycloak (or another identity provider) somewhere accessible both inside
-> the docker compose with the same name.
+> and outside the docker compose with the same name.

 ## Configuration